How can we help you?

 Dental crowns are used to support and protect teeth that are damaged by trauma or decay or structurally weakened because of infection or extensive fillings (which is sometimes the case following root canal therapy).
 The goal of placing a crown on your damaged tooth is to restore it to full function so that you can chew, speak, and smile with comfort and confidence.

-We don’t believe that any dental treatment should hurt.
+We don’t believe that any dental treatment in Bridgeton should hurt.
 End of story.

 Procedure for Dental Crowns in Bridgeton, MO